splunk/splunk-connect-for-snmp/docs/configuration/step-by-step-poll.md

 To retrieve data from the device efficiently, first determine the specific data needed.
 Instead of walking through the entire `1.3.6.1`, limit the walk to poll only the necessary data.
 Configure the `IF-MIB` family for interfaces and the `UCD-SNMP-MIB` for CPU-related statistics.
-In the `scheduler` section of `values.yaml`, define the target group and establish the polling parameters, known as the profile, to gather the desired data precisely:
+In the `scheduler` section of `values.yaml`, define the target group and establish the polling parameters, known as the profile, to gather the desired data precisely.
+See the following example:

 ```yaml
 scheduler: